Up to 60% off sofas & mattresses — limited‑time deals.

 Available sizes Twin, Twin XL, Full, Queen, King, California King Twin, Twin XL, Full, Queen, King, California King Queen, King Queen, King

-Support (test result) Very stable, flatter posture; best for “no-hammock” feel Supportive under hips with a softer top “buffer” Most even head-to-toe support; strongest “zoned” sensation Good support for the price, slightly more spring-forward
+Support (test result) Very stable, flatter posture; best if you want a “no-hammock” feel Supportive under the hips with a softer top buffer Most even head-to-toe support; strongest zoned sensation Good support for the price; slightly more spring-forward

-Pressure relief (test result) Moderate—firm surface can limit shoulder sink High—best shoulder/hip easing of the four High—deep enough contouring without losing alignment Moderate—comfortable, but not as “forgiving” as Shanandoah
+Pressure relief (test result) Moderate—firm surface can limit shoulder sink High—best shoulder/hip easing of the four High—deep enough contouring without losing alignment Moderate—comfortable, but less forgiving than Shanandoah

-Motion isolation (test result) Good for a coil build; still some bounce Better damping than expected for a plush eurotop Strongest overall; partner movement stayed more localized Average; more transfer when a partner changes position
+Motion isolation (test result) Good for a coil build, though there’s still some bounce Better damping than expected for a plush eurotop Strongest overall; partner movement stayed more localized Average; more transfer when a partner changes position

-Responsiveness (test result) Quickest to move on; minimal “stuck” feel Responsive enough, slightly slower than Culpepper Moderate; memory-foam feel slows the rebound a bit Lively; easiest “bounce back” for the money
+Responsiveness (test result) Quickest to move on; minimal stuck feeling Responsive, just a touch slower than Culpepper Moderate; memory-foam feel slows rebound a bit Lively; easiest bounce-back for the money

-Edge support (test result) Best edge confidence for sitting and sleeping near perimeter Strong edge for a plush top; still feels supported Solid, but not as sit-proof as Culpepper Okay; compresses more on long edge-sitting sessions
+Edge support (test result) Best edge confidence for sitting and sleeping near the perimeter Strong edge for a plush top; still feels supported Solid, but not as sit-proof as Culpepper Okay; compresses more during long edge-sitting sessions

 How We Tested It

-We rotated these mattresses through full-night sleep blocks and short daytime sessions, then compared notes across Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I focused on lumbar support during back-sleeping and hip alignment when side-sleeping after long desk days.
-Marcus emphasized heat buildup and “hammocking” resistance, while Jenna and Ethan ran repeated partner-movement checks and edge-use scenarios.
+We rotated these mattresses through full-night sleep blocks and shorter daytime sessions, then compared notes across support, cooling and breathability, pressure relief, motion isolation, responsiveness, edge support, and durability.
+I focused on lumbar support during back sleeping and hip alignment during side sleeping after long desk days.
+Marcus tracked heat buildup and resistance to “hammocking,” while Jenna and Ethan ran repeated partner-movement checks and edge-use scenarios.
 We also did structured sit/stand edge tests and slow-roll repositioning drills to capture surface stability.

 Haynes Mattress: Our Testing Experience